Teaching Kids About Money Is One of the Best Gifts You Can Give Them

 Now that you have read some tips on teaching kids about money – this time for your teenagers – here are some helpful resources that will help promote financial literacy for teens:

-The Mint: Not only does The Mint have finance for kids’ topics and games, they also have resources for teens.
+The Mint: Not only does The Mint have finance for kids’ topics and games, but they also have resources for teens.
 Teenagers can read articles on spending, tracking, giving, and even investing at a young age.
 Interactive tools like the “Compounding Calculator” help teens understand these concepts.

 Books: Investopedia has a list of 7 books about money that promote financial literacy for teens.